programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 x: 0.5325, y: 0.2685185
 x: 0.435, y: 0.2685185
 ```
 Using the minimum and maximum x and y values, the function calculates that the top-left corner is (0.435, 0.25) and the bottom-right is (0.5325, 0.2685185).
 With these coordinates, the function checks if the word "HENRY" fits within the text region.
 This is done by checking that the x coordinates, 0.435 and 0.5325, are both between 0.1942 and 0.8516, and  the y coordinates, 0.25 and 0.2685185, are both between 0.2494 and 0.2867.
-Since this is the case the word "HENRY" is added to the text string for this region.
+Since this is the case, the word "HENRY" is added to the text string for this region.

 The following function executes the entire workflow.
 First, it generates the ordered list of response JSON from Google Vision, just as if we were using Google Vision alone.
 Then, it generates the dictionary containing the Tesseract coordinates of all text regions.
 Finally, it uses the `local_file_region` function defined above to create the text output.